Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-03.md

  ```

-Q: Describe a real world example of when a conditional statement should be used in a JavaScript program.
+Q: Describe a real-world example of when a conditional statement should be used in a JavaScript program.

-  You would use a conditional statment for many reasons but one could be for checking if a user is logged in and if they aren't logged in to ask them to login in, and lastly if they dont have an account to create one.
+  You would use a conditional statement for many reasons but one could be for checking if a user is logged in and if they aren't logged in, to ask them to login in, and lastly, if they don't have an account, to create one.

 Q: Give an example of when a Loop is useful in JavaScript.

-Using a loop would be beneficial for itterating over a list of users to ensure that someone making a new username isn't picking one already used before.
+Using a loop would be beneficial for iterating over a list of users to ensure that someone making a new username isn't picking one already used.

 ## Things I want to know more about